-- Provide evidence of achievement of educational goals and describe measures taken to improve teaching/mentoring. - For each goal in section 9, describe your approach and evidence of progress/achievement. - Evidence could be student work, results of surveys, pre/post testing, etc. - Goal: Students in natural resources fields will be able to describe the importance of water quality. - Approach: Give guest lectures annually on water quality in five large introductory classes. - Evidence: Student survey at end of semester, and student response to midterm exam question.
+- Provide evidence of achievement of educational goals and describe measures taken to improve teaching/mentoring. - For each goal in section 9, describe your approach and evidence of progress/achievement. - Evidence could be student work, results of surveys, pre/post testing, etc. - Consider engaging in Scholarship of Teaching and Learning. - Goal: Students in natural resources fields will be able to describe the importance of water quality. - Approach: Give guest lectures annually on water quality in five large introductory classes. - Evidence: Student survey at end of semester, and student response to midterm exam question.